 To view the contents of the .msp file, open it with Notepad.

 Note: Shortcut keys can only be used if a textbox is not selected.
 To deselect, click anywhere on the image or the black space.

-An integer for one of the calibration inputs (Image/Real X, Y0, Y1).
+An integer for one of the calibration inputs (Image/Real X, Y0, Y1) was not entered.
 No decimals, letters, other characters, etc. are allowed.

 One of the boundary lines is out of bounds.
 One of the following is happening:

-4. Calibration points repeated You cannot have any repeated calibration points.
-You must enter in at least two unique calibration values for X.
+There cannot be repeated calibration points.
+At least two unique calibration values for X must be entered.

 The final list of x, y values that is save is not allowed to have pairs that share the same X value.
 Delete or change the duplicate pairs at the X value shown.